Graylog2/documentation/pages/installation/windows.rst

 work correctly.

-**Please note that this impacts Graylog's ability to buffer messages, so we strongly recommend running the Linux-based OVAs on Windows.**
+**Please note that this impacts Graylog's ability to buffer messages, so we strongly recommend running Graylog on Linux.
+Consider a Linux virtual machine on a Windows host.
+Graylog setups on Windows are no fun and not officially supported.**